Nuclear Medicine Scans

 Learn More About Nuclear Medicine Scans

 Nuclear Medicine is a subspecialty within the field of radiology.
 It includes diagnostic imaging studies that demonstrate body anatomy and function.
 The images are based on the distribution of a radioactive substance given to the patient, either intravenously, by mouth or inhaled into the lungs.
 Generally, radiation to the patient is similar to that resulting from standard X-ray examinations.
 Nuclear medicine images can assist the physician in diagnosing diseases.
 Tumors, infections and other disorders can be diagnosed by evaluating organ function.
-Some of the Nuclear Medicine Procedures we perform include: Nuclear Medicine Bone Scan, Gallium Whole Body Scan, Gastric Emptying, Hepatobiliary Scan, Meckel’s Scan, Parathyroid Scan, and Thyroid Scan.
+Some of the Nuclear Medicine Procedures we perform include: Nuclear Medicine Bone Scan, Indium scans, Gastric Emptying, Hepatobiliary Scan, Meckel’s Scan, Parathyroid Scan, and Thyroid Scan.

 How Should I Prepare?